anilahsu/FlightDataQuery/README.md

 # FlightDataQuery
-This is a flight database built for companies and the health insurance sector.
+This is a flight database built for the company's health insurance division.
 By connecting with the front-end flight inquiry platform, it assists the claim settlement unit to inquire about flight history and real-time information.

 ## Purpose